By James A. Martin

 Key lesson learned: “King did an excellent job in coming out swiftly with communications for the bank’s customers,” says Kaushik Ray, SVP of Global Client Service Management for Sungard AS.
 “He was transparent about what happened and shared his team’s action plan with customers.
 Failures can always happen.
 But how you handle it is very important in controlling the damage a failure can cause.”

 The disruption: On September 8, 2018, an internal security tool alerted Marriott International Inc. officials about an attempt to access the U.S. Starwood guest reservation database.
 (Marriott acquired Starwood in 2016.)
-In an investigation, Marriott discovered unauthorized access to the Starwood network going back to 2014.
+In an investigation, Marriott discovered unauthorised access to the Starwood network going back to 2014.

 The breach affected up to 500 million people, though later estimates from Marriott were closer to 383 million.
 U.S. government investigators concluded that Chinese state hackers were most likely responsible.
 Hackers copied and encrypted personal information of people who had made reservations at Starwood properties.